gorbit99/codewindow.nvim/README.md

-CodewindowBackground -- the background highlight CodewindowWarn -- the color of the warning dots CodewindowError -- the color of the error dots
+CodewindowBackground -- the background highlight CodewindowWarn -- the color of the warning dots CodewindowError -- the color of the error dots CodewindowAddition -- the color of the addition git sign CodewindowDeletion -- the color of the deletion git sign

 -- Example
 vim.api.nvim_set_hl(0, 'CodewindowBorder', {fg = '#ffff00'})